CISC4080/lab1_searchWord/README.md

    Write comments for keep parts of your function.

 ## Detail Requirements:

+We practice writing two functions to test whether a string is a substring of another string, and test whether a string is a subsequence of another string.

+The difference between substring and subsequence:  **substring** is a continuous part of a string, whereas **subsequence** is the part of a string , that might be continuous or not but the order of the elements is maintained.

+For example, let's say we have the following strings:

+* "low" is a substring of "helloworld", and also a subsequence of "helloworld".
+* while "how" is **NOT** a substring of "helloworld", but it **IS** a subsequence of "helloworld" (because it is part of "helloworld", but not a contiguous part of it).
+* "oed" is not a substring, nor a subsequence of "helloworld" (although each of the characters o, e, d appears in "helloworld", the order of these chara is not maintained.).

+1. Implement a function **IsSubstring (str1, str2)**, which return True if **str2** is a substring of **str1**, and return False if it is not.

-1. Implement a function **SearchWord (para, word)** as follows.
-Note that this is the same problem that we worked during in-class practice:
+Note that this is fundamentally the same as the **FindWord** function we worked on during in-class practice.

-3. Implement a function **IsSubsequence (para, word)** to test if word is a subsequence of para.
+3. Implement a function **IsSubsequence (str1, str2)**, which returns True if **str2** is a subsequence of **str1**, return False if it is not.
+4.
 5. Test both of your functions in the **main**, you need to design at least four testcases for each functions.

 ## Submission